 The AI-backed engine asks users a few questions about what they expect from their website.
 After analyzing their answers, the Wix ADI puts together a website that is tailored to meet your specific needs.

-You can easily create a fully-functional website – connected domain, web hosting, social media integration, and ecommerce functionality.
+You can easily start your own website – connected domain, web hosting, social media integration, and ecommerce functionality.

 Not convinced?